 I have never participated in trials of Christians.
 I therefore do not know what offenses it is the practice to punish or investigate.
 Meanwhile, in the case of those who were denounced to me as Christians, I have observed the following procedure: I interrogated these as to whether they were Christians; those who confessed I interrogated a second and a third time, threatening them with punishment; those who persisted I ordered executed.
 For I had no doubt that, whatever the nature of their creed, stubbornness and inflexible obstinacy surely deserve to be punished.
 There were others possessed of the same folly; but because they were Roman citizens, I signed an order for them to be transferred to Rome.

-Even though many of these dear believers of the second century died, they still overcame Satan's efforts.
-Through their death they received life.
+Trajan replied, "You observed proper procedure.
+They are to be punished, with this reservation, that whoever denies that he is a Christian and really proves it—that is, by worshiping our gods—even though he was under suspicion in the past, shall obtain pardon through repentance."
+Even though many of these dear believers of the second century died, they still overcame.
+They overcame because through their death they received life.
 Most of us won't have to make that choice.
-But what if we had to lose our job?
-What if we had to lose a friendship?
-What if we had to narrow the choices of who we could marry?
-Holding fast to the word of your testimony in Christ, spoken with love, seasoned with grace, is still the way we overcome the Enemy.
+How much more then, should we be willing to confess Christ to those around us?
+We may not lose our lives, but what if we had to lose our job?
+Or what if we had to lose a friendship?
+Or what if we had to narrow the choices of who we could marry?
+Holding fast to the word of your testimony, spoken with love, seasoned with grace, is still the way we overcome the enemy.

-I once spent a day in Guam, swimming near the spot where the body of Shoichi Yokoi was found on January 24, 1972.
-Yokoi was a Japanese soldier who for 28 years hid in an underground jungle cave, fearful to come out of hiding because he wasn't convinced that World War II had come to an end.
+I once spent a day in Guam and swam near the spot where Shoichi Yokoi was found on the evening of January 24, 1972.
+He was a Japanese soldier who for 28 years hid in an underground jungle cave, fearing to come out of hiding even after finding leaflets declaring that World War II had ended.
 That's a lot like Satan.
-He knows he has lost the war, but he won't surrender until forced.
+He knows he's lost the war, but he won't surrender until he's forced to.
 In the meantime, he will do as much damage as he can.
-But as followers of Christ, we mustn't fear him.
-We must overcome him by the blood of the Lamb, by the word of our testimony, and by not loving our lives, even unto death.
+But as followers of Christ, we mustn't fear him, but overcome him by the blood of the lamb, the word of our testimony and by not loving our lives even unto death.

 Mark Mitchell is the lead pastor of Central Peninsula Church in Foster City, California.